I enjoy giving advice to others on how to get unique hairstyles.

-To the right is a look at one hairstyle involving three braids and another take on the ever-so-popular looping that was going on during this time- all at the back of the head at this point.
+In the video below is a look at one hairstyle involving three braids and another take on the ever-so-popular looping that was going on during this time—all at the back of the head at this point.

-As torrinpaige in the video points out, this hairstyle is good for people with hair as short as just-past-shoulder length, and it looks reasonably easy.
+As torrinpaige in the video points out, this hairstyle is good for people with hair just-past-shoulder length or longer, and it looks reasonably easy.
 I definitely recommend giving it a go!

 Long, loose hair, at least during Victorian times, was only appropriate for children, so if you're looking for a more free-flowing look, you may wish to consider reproducing some different time periods with your coiffure, since most respectable grown women only wore their hair down in very intimate settings: their bedroom or dressing room, for example.

 That said, loose hair did have some interesting connotations in Victorian times.
 For example, in Denmark, long, loose hair marked a period between childhood and adulthood for young women.
 Girls who were of marriageable age, but not engaged, would wear their hair down and without a hat or bonnet as a signal of their eligibility.
 Pretty cool, huh?

 If you're not looking to advertise your eligibility, you can still get your way, at least partially, by braiding and styling hair at the front of your head and letting your hair in the back hang loose.
 This style saw some popularity during the 1870s, so by at least some Victorian standards, your style would not be too scandalous!

-The Victorian period is one known for restricted opulence.
+The Victorian period preferred opulence to minimalism.
 During this time, people fought back against the forced simplicity of the Regency Era and really went to town with their clothing and accessories.